 then up'ed to VB6 when that came out) using InstallShield 5.5.
 I maintained

-several Visual Basic applications that were frontends to MS Access databases.
+several Visual Basic applications that were front-ends to MS Access databases.

 This company mainly published bank directories.
 Before the Internet and desktop